What are Incidental Uses and Disclosures of PHI Under HIPAA?

 When are Incidental Uses and Disclosures NOT Permitted?

 Incidental uses and disclosures are not permitted if they are a by-product of an underlying use or disclosure that violates the Privacy Rule.
-Say that the doctor in the above example is discussing the patient's care with someone not authorized to receive PHI about that patient, whether in writing or verbally.
+Say that a doctor is discussing a patient's care with someone not authorized to receive PHI about that patient, whether in writing or verbally.
 Another patient overhears the conversation.
 The initial or primary disclosure here is not permitted by the Privacy Rule.
 Therefore, the incidental or secondary disclosure is not permitted.

 How Can a Covered Entity Determine What Safeguards are Reasonable and Appropriate?